Chicago’s John G. Shedd Aquarium Review: Where Dragons & Flying Rays Thrive

 Closing Time Again

 Yet time was running out.
-The past two hours had flown by like a hummingbird on caffeine, and I had but 3 minutes left before the aquarium staff would start picking people up and throwing them out the door (figuratively speaking, of course).
+The past two hours had flown by like a hummingbird on caffeine, and I had only 3 minutes left before the aquarium staff would start picking people up and literally throwing them out the door.
 I hurried to see the few remaining exhibits I had missed on the main floor.
-(Note to the clever: Always work your way to the to lowest level and end on the main floor.)
+(Note to the wise: Always work your way to the to lowest level and end on the main floor.)

-In those last minutes, I was able to see the proud Blue Iguana, which seemed especially happy to have its mugshot taken in the last few minutes.
+In those last minutes, I was able to see the proud Blue Iguana (which seemed especially happy to have its mugshot taken in the last few minutes).
 I was surprised to see that it had a red iris.
 Is this typical for lizards?
 I also snapped a photo of a massive sea turtle that looked older than Chicago itself, though I may have simply been imagining it.
-Or not.
 I mean, just look at it!
-You’ll see what I mean when you see the photos in the gallery after you’ve finished this article.
-(It’s the 4th to last photo.)
+(You’ll see what I mean when you see the photos in the gallery after you’ve finished this article.)
 If anyone can help me identify the species of this turtle, I would greatly appreciate it.
 I’m not a biologist by any means, so please forgive my ignorance regarding lizard irises and ancient tortoises.

 Go Visit it for Yourself!